acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 helm create mychart
 ```

 You'll now find a `mychart` directory with the newly created chart.
-It already is a valid and fully functional chart which deploys nginx.
+It already is a valid and fully functional chart which deploys Nginx.
 Have a look at the generated files and their content.
 For an explanation of the files, visit the [Helm Developer Documentation](https://docs.helm.sh/developing_charts/#the-chart-file-structure).
 In a later section you'll find all the information about Helm templates.

 ## Task {{% param sectionnumber %}}.2: Install Release